easybakes/easybakes/README.md

 ```
 CREATE DATABASE dbname;
 ```
-Replace dbname with your chosen database name
+Replace dbname with your chosen database name.

 ```
 CREATE USER username@'localhost' IDENTIFIED BY 'chosenpassword';
 ```
-Replace username with your chosen username and chosenpassword with your password of choice
+Replace username with your chosen username and chosenpassword with your password of choice.

 ```
 GRANT ALL PRIVILEGES ON dbname.* TO 'username'@'localhost';